jeffpar/pcjs.v1/_posts/2015-12-27-revisiting-os2.md

 ---

 Just for fun (because I have a warped sense of fun), I decided to revisit some of the old OS/2 software I wrote almost 30 years ago.
-But first, I need an OS/2 development environment.
+But first, I needed an OS/2 development environment.

 So I started with a clean install of IBM's OS/2 1.0 in the [8Mhz IBM PC AT](/disks/pc/os2/ibm/1.0/) machine below, by booting from the "IBM OS/2 1.0 (1.44M Install)" diskette in drive A and reformatting the machine's 20Mb